Burton Wheelie Double Deck Review

 Otherwise, the overall styling is overdone.
 In black, the straps and rivets make this bag seems perfect for post-apocalyptic vampire story-line.
 That, and people proud to represent the Burton brand, of course.

 This is a great bag for the younger consumer who proudly sports, rides or otherwise wears Burton apparel and gear.
 This bag will get all your stuff to your destination, in the same condition you packed it in.
 A sturdy bag that fits with the under-25 crowd.

 For the right consumer, this bag is a robust piece of luggage that will last well beyond the expectations of any piece of luggage.
-At $300, the long-term viability of this bag makes it a great option for travel for years to come.
+The long-term viability of this bag makes it a great option for travel for years to come.

 We may not have been sold on the styling and some of the features of the Wheelie, but it certainly showed its worth and made its strengths known.
 A sturdy bag with no shortage of Burton fanfare, the Wheelie will withstand abuses of air-travel.

 — Dave Eyvazzadeh